aaron-seq/semantic-html-search-smarter-codes/README.md

 - Uses Hugging Face transformers and sentence-transformers
 - Powered by Qdrant vector database
 - Inspired by modern semantic search applications

----

-**Note**: This is a production-grade demonstration project showcasing semantic search capabilities with proper vector database integration.
-For enterprise deployment, implement additional security measures, monitoring, and scaling strategies as outlined in the "Scaling to Production" section.